AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

   insertions of implicit calls by the compiler.
 Finally, backward goto statements are not permitted as they obfuscate the control flow.

-.. index:: bronze level; early detection of errors
+.. index:: Bronze level; early detection of errors

 Early Detection of Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^